AxoGen, Inc. (AXGN): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2007 Commercial introduction of Avance® Nerve Graft This was the cornerstone product launch, offering surgeons an off-the-shelf human nerve allograft for peripheral nerve reconstruction.
-It immediately set the company apart.
+2007 Commercial introduction of Avance® Nerve Graft Established the company's cornerstone product, offering surgeons an off-the-shelf human nerve allograft.

-2011 Reverse Merger with LecTec Corporation A pivotal financial move.
-This transaction took AxoGen public onto the NASDAQ exchange (AXGN), granting access to the capital needed for significant expansion and clinical development.
+2013 Initial Public Offering (IPO) A pivotal financial move that raised $18 million, granting access to the capital needed for significant expansion and clinical development.

 AxoGen, Inc. (AXGN) Ownership Structure